techjay-c/tp/docs/_includes/quickstart.md

 1. Place the downloaded ToothTracker file (`toothtracker.jar`) into the folder.

-You're all set!
-ToothTracker is now installed on your computer.
+Installation complete!
+You're now ready to launch ToothTracker.

 ### Launching ToothTracker
 Great!
 Now that you have downloaded ToothTracker (if not, refer to the [Installation Instructions](#installation-instructions)), let's get it up and running.